Synthetic worked example · No client data

 Gate 1Rule inventory accepted

-Domain owner confirms completeness and unresolved ambiguity.
+Evidence owner confirms coverage and unresolved ambiguity.

 Gate 2Parity threshold met

-Gate 3Operational readiness accepted
+Gate 3Operational controls proven

 Gate 4Scale decision made